-^{5.} Brunnermeier (2001) provides an extensive survey of alternative bubble models based on asymmetric information.
+5. Brunnermeier (2001) provides an extensive survey of alternative bubble models based on asymmetric information.
 From the vast literature on bubbles, Allen and Gorton (1993) is closest to our model in spirit.
 In their finite-horizon model in continuous time, traders are exiting the bubbly market one after another.
 They are willing to take on the risk of being the last market participant because of limited liability.
 Heterogeneous types of traders and stocks induce investors, who cannot buy the same assets, to lend despite limited liability.
+For each trader, the number of remaining other traders is uncertain; the bubble bursts when the market ceases to exist.
+Different to our model, higher risk does not imply a higher potential return for speculating traders.

-For the possible existence of bubbles depends on the economic environment, because first, bubbles might become too risky for traders to invest, and second, households' participation constraint (governing their decision to lend to traders) can be violated, today or at a future date.
+the possible existence of bubbles depends on the economic environment, because first, bubbles might become too risky for traders to invest, and second, households' participation constraint (governing their decision to lend to traders) can be violated, today or at a future date.
 We provide necessary and sufficient conditions for both constraints.
-Hence, depending on the interaction of leverage, uncertainty about market depth, expected lifetime of the asset, and the risk-free interest rate, the prerequisites for bubbles may be fulfilled or not.6 The model can hence answer questions like 'Does high leverage foster the emergence of bubbles?'
+Hence, depending on the interaction of leverage, uncertainty about market depth, expected lifetime of the asset, and the risk-free interest rate, the prerequisites for bubbles may be fulfilled or not.
+The model can hence answer questions like 'Does high leverage foster the emergence of bubbles?'
 Some policy implications ensue immediately; they form the second main contribution of the paper.